-• Examples: Counseling space, wellness and health clinic areas, day care centers
+Examples: Counseling space, wellness and health clinic areas, day care centers

 Design and Construction Features Form (DCFF): The form submitted with the application that states all of the design-related features that will be included in the project.
 Compliance throughout the rest of the project period is checked against this information.
-The DCFF can be found on OHFA's Guidelines, Applications, and Forms webpage.
+The DCFF can be found on OHFA's Guidelines.
+Applications, and Forms webpage.

 Expected Useful Life (EUL): The average amount of time in years that an item, component or system is estimated to function without material repair when installed new and assuming routine maintenance is practiced.
-EUL values are used in a capital needs assessment when assessing the current condition and remaining useful life of a system or component.
+This is also used as the standard for new material durability/ acceptability in rehabs, adaptive reuse and new construction.
+A new material must conform to the applicable and acceptable use as defined in the EUL table.